Genokarma/tutorials/docs/modules/dge/index.md

-<ss>Not yet updated for Galaxy Australia</ss>

-# Differential Gene Expression

-Keywords: differential gene expression, DGE, RNA, RNA-Seq, transcriptomics, Degust, voom, limma, Galaxy, Microbial Genomics Virtual Laboratory.
+# RNA-Seq: Bacteria

-This tutorial is about differential gene expression in bacteria, using Galaxy tools and Degust (web).
+This tutorial is about using RNA-seq data to investigate differential gene expression in bacteria, using Galaxy tools and Degust (a tool on the web).

 <!-- **FIXME:**
-- Degust to be installed on mGVL Galaxy
 - (Fastq files have been shortened to 1% using seqtk)
 - Data files (Fastq reads and refs): link to swift URL? -- add correct link to the "input data" section - RNA-Seq data - and information about how to upload
 -->